GCRhoads/leela-hex/README.md

 # What

-A Go program with no human provided knowledge.
+A Hex program with no human provided knowledge.
 Using MCTS (but without Monte Carlo playouts) and a deep residual convolutional neural network stack.

 This is a fairly faithful reimplementation of the system described in the Alpha Go Zero paper "[Mastering the Game of Go without Human Knowledge](https://deepmind.com/documents/119/agz_unformatted_nature.pdf)".
-For all intents and purposes, it is an open source AlphaGo Zero.
+Modified for Hex.

 # Wait, what?